CSE 701: Final Project

 Project description ^

-Your final project is to write a C++ class for arbitrary-precision integers.
+Your final project is to write a C++ class named bigint for arbitrary-precision integers.
 This class should be viewed as an extension of the usual C++ signed integer types, except that your class will allow signed integers of unlimited range - limited only by the computer's memory.

 • README.md: The complete documentation for your class, in Markdown format.
+Do NOT use any format other than Markdown.

 Your arbitrary-precision integer class must contain the following 3 constructors: